srmchartroom/Filterable-Employee-Directory/README.md

 ## Description

 React-based Filterable Employee Directory.
-Further description and details forthcoming.

 The application leaverages `node.js`, `ReactJS` and standard ES6 `JavaScript`.
+Based on the powerful ReactJS framework this uses the inherent OOP with the "V"-focused MVC to create a fast filterable, sortable, and searchable employee directory with consumable data based on API (sample employees derived from the random.me API).

 ## Table of Contents